innomatic/innomatic-application-skeleton/README.md

 This is a project structure tree that you can use as the skeleton for your new Innomatic Platform application.

+This skeleton provides a basic project structure and a build system based on Apache Ant (tm).

 The source folder is the base directory for your Innomatic application.

+## How to use this skeleton

+To initialize your application development tree using this skeleton, you should:

+- download a copy of this project (e.g. using the GitHub “Download ZIP” button and not a git clone in order to use your own git repository);
+- remove (or customize) this README.md file;
+- edit the source/setup/application.xml file (especially the idname field and the release and components sections);
+- customize the CHANGES and LICENSE files in source/setup folder;
+- customize the name and version properties in build.xml file;
+- start application development inside the source folder.

 ## Building your application